 |Extract the year value from 2016||1905|

-Tip: Notice that the YEAR function can’t figure out that the number 2016 refers to a year when typed alone in a cell.
-See how dates and times work to make a little sense out of this.
+Tip: Notice that the YEAR function can’t determine that the number 2016 refers to a year when typed alone in a cell.
+See how dates and times work to make a little sense of this.

 Example 2 – Separating the Values of a Date and Time

 Different date values examined using various functions.

 |Time value||Tickmark||YEAR||MONTH||DAY||HOUR||MINUTE||SECOND||Formatted as number|

 |July 31, 2016||4||2016||7||31||0||0||0||42,582.00|